OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 - Bugfixes
   - Fixed bug in Shadowstep where incorrect VFX was being used.
+- [**New!**] Claws
+  - Vampires will attack with claws when using hand to hand, instead of fists.
+  - Uses normal hand to hand controls.
+  - Remaps beast fighting animation onto normal humanoids to use claw attacks.
+  - Claw attacks can draw blood, restoring blood to the attacker.
+  - The Hand-to-hand skill impacts how much blood can be drawn, and the frequency at which it is drawn.
+- Blood Spells
+  - Redesigned Vampiric Touch Spells to use new effect (see below)
+- Blood Potency
+  - Redesigned progression ladder to be better distributed based on new effects and spells.
 - Blood Magic EFfects
   - [**Finished**] Mistform
     - Mistform now allows you to move through doors.